Candidate lists and programmes

 Lists of candidates, pre-election programmes

-In municipal elections, the Electoral register shall be used for voter registration.
-Each voter is registered at his or her polling station according to his registered place of residence 90 days before the election day.
-In the Local elections of 2021, the day will be 7 March.
+In municipal elections the Electoral register had been used for voter registration.
+Each voter was registered for voting in his or her electoral district according to the registered place of residence 90 days before the Election Day.
+In the Local elections of 2021, the day was 7 March.

-It is planned that an online voter register at polling stations will be used for the first time in this election, which will allow voters to vote at any polling station in their municipality.
+An online voter register at polling stations was used for the first time in this election, which allowed voters to vote at any polling station in their municipality.

-Voters will be able to find out their constituencies and polling stations of the constituency from March 27 by using the e-service of the Office of Citizenship and Migration Affairs or by calling the hotline.
+Voters could find out their electoral districts and polling stations of the district by using the e-service of the Office of Citizenship and Migration Affairs or by calling the hotline 67049999.

-From 27 March to 27 May, voters online or in person will also be able to change their constituency if they choose to vote in the constituency in which they own real estate.
+Till 27 May, voters online or in person could also to change their electoral district if they wished to vote in the constituency in which they owned real estate.